 Carey provided its file and maintained the complaint was time-barred as per its final response letter of August 2019.
+It added that Mr W was a direct client and no introducer was involved.

-Our Investigator said Mr S's complaint had been made in time.
-He thought Mr S was likely aware of the problems with his pension in 2014, but he had no reason to believe that this was because Carey had failed in its responsibilities as his pension provider.
-The Investigator went on to uphold Mr S's complaint on the grounds that Carey didn't carry out sufficient due diligence checks on the investment in Global Forestry, in line with the Principles and industry guidance.
+Our Investigator said Mr W's complaint had been made in time.
+She thought Mr W was likely aware of the problems with his pension in 2014, but he had no reason to believe that this was because Carey had failed in its responsibilities as his pension provider.
+The Investigator went on to uphold Mr W's complaint on the grounds that Carey didn't carry out sufficient due diligence checks on the investment in Global Forestry, in line with the Principles and industry guidance.
 Had it done so, the Investigator thought Carey would've identified a number of red flags in respect of the investment that posed a significant risk of consumer detriment.
 And it ought to have refused to permit the investment to be held in the SIPP.
-He said that having Mr S sign indemnity declarations wasn't effective for Carey to meet its obligations.
-It should have refused Mr S's business instead.
-And if it had done this and shared its concerns with Mr S then it's unlikely the investment would have gone ahead.
-So he said Carey should put this right by compensating Mr S for his loss based on him having remained in his existing pension plan.
-He also said that Carey should pay Mr S £500 compensation for the distress and inconvenience the matter has caused him.
+She said that having Mr W sign indemnity declarations wasn't effective for Carey to meet its obligations.
+It should have refused Mr W's business instead.
+And if it had done this and shared its concerns with Mr W then it's unlikely the investment would have gone ahead.
+So she said Carey should put this right by compensating Mr W for his loss based on him having remained in his existing pension plan.
+She also said that Carey should pay Mr W £500 compensation for the distress and inconvenience the matter has caused him.